 Last year alone there were 53,232 performances recorded of 3,398 individual shows at the Fringe.
 But how accessible are these to disabled people?

 The good news is that since 2015, the Fringe has been looking to make sure the festival is as accessible as possible, so that ‘anyone really can take part in the Fringe.’
 They have created a number of services and initiatives that support this – such as the ‘Access tickets service’ – which provides specialised Box Office staff to handle access enquiries and ticket bookings.
 Detailed information on their website also lists accessible performances, ticket collection points, travel information, changing places and other useful links.

 But what about people for whom getting to or understanding this information online is a challenge?
 Although the website does feature a text resize button, it looks like there are no other features to support disabled users to access the website itself.
-Features from the Recite Me toolbar could well come in handy here, such as the change language button – with so many overseas visitors to the festival looking for information online.
+Features from the Recite Me toolbar, with website assistive technology, could well come in handy here.
+Such as the change language button – with so many overseas visitors to the festival looking for information online.
 As well as the read aloud features, colour changing palette etc. With so many disabilities being ‘unseen’ in this way, it’s often this digital first port of call which prevents disabled people from accessing arts events in the first place.
 It is great to offer specialist box office staff, for example, but if a disabled person can’t find out the telephone number, or where to go because the text on the site is unreadable for them, they are still unable to book.

 With such a clear commitment to accessibility and such a huge range of performance on offer, we’d love to see the Fringe taking this on board with more accessible features on their website – so the festival can truly live up to its open access status.
 Be sure to try our free website accessibility scanner to see how Recite Me can help you.